DaveVoorhis/Wrapd/README.md

 alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.

-See https://davevoorhis.github.io/Wrapd/ for Wrapd documentation and rationale.
+See https://wrapd.org for Wrapd documentation.

 This is the source project for the Wrapd library.